bibekanandadatta/JHU-Dissertation-Template/README.md

 - Finally, you may consider using `microtype` package to have a better typography.
 Check details on using [microtype package for writing thesis here](https://www.khirevich.com/latex/microtype/).

 - If you would like to use colors in your writing or drawing, you can consider using `xcolor` package with `dvipsnames` option (already added in the preamble).
-Check on [using colors in LaTeX on Overleaf](https://www.overleaf.com/learn/latex/Using_colors_in_LaTeX).
+Check [how to use colors in LaTeX on Overleaf](https://www.overleaf.com/learn/latex/Using_colors_in_LaTeX).

 - Keep writing ... and Happy Graduation :tada:!